build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 2. Participating on competitions helped me to develop and refine my skills with specific technology.
 With repeated participation on events like [AWS Deep racer](https://aws.amazon.com/deepracer/league/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=how-i-got-started-learning-ai-ml) league increased my proficiency and efficiency with the technology.

-## How my journey transformed Jerry's gardening skills
+## How My Journey Transformed Jerry's Gardening Skills
 Following are the words of Jerry. " Ever since I embraced the power of AI/ML based mobile app, my love for growing tomatoes reached new heights.
 No longer limited by the challenges of pest infections and plant disease, I now have an incredible tool at my fingertips.
 Together with this symbolic relationship that celebrates the wonders of nature and the limitless potential of technology, not only my tomato harvest increased but I'm looking to extend this capability to my other plant types"

 My journey in learning AI/Ml and applying that knowledge to solve jerry's gardening problem led to a remarkable transformation of his gardening skills.
 This experience showcased the incredible potential of AI/ML to revolutionize traditional gardening practices providing innovative solutions and unlocking new level of success in the world of gardening.